-Plan F and Plan C will no longer be available for new Medicare beneficiaries who become eligible for Medicare on or after January 1, 2020.
+Plan F and Plan C are no longer be available for new Medicare beneficiaries who became eligible for Medicare on or after January 1, 2020.

-Recent legislation has forced Medigap plans to stop covering the Part B deductible for anyone who becomes eligible for Medicare after Jan.
+Recent legislation has forced Medigap plans to stop covering the Part B deductible for anyone who became eligible for Medicare after Jan.
 1, 2020.

 Medicare beneficiaries who were already eligible for Medicare before that date will be allowed to have Plan F or Plan C, if one of those plans is available where they live.

-If you already have Plan F or Plan C before 2020, you will be able to keep your plan.
+If you already had Plan F or Plan C before 2020, you will be able to keep your plan.